avagm/neso-carbon-intensity/README.md

-# NESO Carbon Intensity Project - ELEC60014
+# Carbon Intensity Project
-Imperial College London | Group Project
+Imperial College London | Group Project with NESO brief

 Hourly carbon intensity of the GB electricity system for 2023, from PyPSA-GB dispatch, validated against the NESO Carbon Intensity API.